You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Epipen Jr. patents expire, and when can generic versions of Epipen Jr. launch?

 Epipen Jr. is a drug marketed by Viatris and is included in one NDA.
-There are five patents protecting this drug and one Paragraph IV challenge.

 The generic ingredient in EPIPEN JR. is epinephrine.
 There are twenty-one drug master file entries for this compound.
-Twenty-seven suppliers are listed for this compound.
+Thirty-one suppliers are listed for this compound.
 Additional details are available on the epinephrine profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Epipen Jr.